Generic selectors

 Qualitative analysis

-Using an inductive thematic analysis approach, three distinct but related themes were identified from responses by a sample of 140 HCPs (the findings are captured in Table 5).
+Using an inductive thematic analysis, three distinct but related themes were identified from responses by a sample of 140 HCPs (the findings are captured in Table 5).

 Table 5: Thematic analysis